PowerShell/ProjectMercury/docs/azcopilot_dev_spec.md

      - When using the alternate buffer, change the default background color to differentiate from main screen buffer
      - Need to make it easy to indicate which message is from AI and which is from user.
      - Need to parse the response text with markdown parser and render accordingly (e.g. bold effect)
-       - think about a "specification" AI model
+       - think about an AI-model for generating "specification"
        - the Bing system prompt asks AI to encapsulate relevant text in bold in markdown
        - this is where we **may** use `Spectre.Console`, like for table rendering
      - syntax highlighting for the code snippet in response.